Apply for a grant from the Baltic Sea Action Plan Fund

-A new call for project proposals for the Baltic Sea Action Plan Fund (BSAP Fund) is now open until 6 February 2023.
-The BSAP Fund was set up in 2010 to help speed up the implementation of the Baltic Sea Action Plan.
+The Baltic Sea Action Plan Fund (BSAP Fund) was set up in 2010 to help speed up the implementation of the Baltic Sea Action Plan.
 The key purpose of the BSAP Fund is to facilitate and speed up the preparation of bankable projects from both public and private entities.
+To date, these grants have accelerated investments by up to two years, speeding up the implementation of the projects and their environmental benefits for the Baltic Sea.

 Available financing and eligibility criteria